Kristina01111000/WordPressTheme/README.md

 		-> figure out how to make pictures scroll -> change to scroll

-	-> highlight different sections then add to group to make group work
+	-> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar

 To do: